-HonorHealth's Post-Graduate Year One, Pharmacy Residency Program at Scottsdale Shea Medical Center is accredited by the American Society of Health-System Pharmacists.
-The program at HonorHealth John C. Lincoln Medical Center is pending accreditation.
+HonorHealth's two Post-Graduate Year One, Pharmacy Residency Programs at Scottsdale Shea and Osborn Medical Center and John C. Lincoln Medical Center are accredited by the American Society of Health-System Pharmacists.
+The Post-Graduate Year Two Critical Care program at Scottsdale Shea and Osborn Medical Center is pending accreditation.

 HonorHealth’s PGY1 Pharmacy Residency Programs will build on Doctor of Pharmacy education in order to contribute to the development of clinical pharmacists, responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for post-graduate year two (PGY2) pharmacy residency training.